 Around Towns are always free for Professional and Social members as well as non-members.
 Registration is recommended.

 Join The Cleveland Professional 20/30 club members as we tailgate for the Cleveland Browns vs the Buffalo Bills Sunday November 10th game.

 We will meet at 8am at the Muni-Lot.
 Hamburgers and hotdogs will be provided courtesy of the club, but please bring something to share such as snacks or a fun game!

 Please register by November 8th to receive instructions for the morning of the event regarding where to meet.
 This event will be free for professional members and $10 for social members.

 After the tailgate, we will walk to a local bar to watch the game!

 Please join our next book club discussion!!

-For the August Cleveland Professional 20/30 book club, we will be discussing "Finish: Give Yourself the Gift of Done" by Jon Acuff.
+For the November Cleveland Professional 20/30 book club, we will be discussing "Range: Why Generalists Triumph in a Specialized World" by David Epstein.

-Please join us to discuss the book on August 27th at The Fairmount.
-I will be there a few minutes early and will place the book on a table for recognition (if nice weather will be on patio, if not will be inside).
-Contact firstname.lastname@example.org with questions.
+Please join us to discuss the book on November 11th at Red Lantern, I will be there a few minutes early and will place the book on a table for recognition. firstname.lastname@example.org with questions.